Have you ever wondered what the most evil mythical creature is? The answer may surprise you.

 Hydra, or the Lernaean Hydra, was an almost impossible monster to kill.
-This water creature had many heads that would attack its victim simultaneously, and while some tried to chop the heads off one by one – they quickly discovered that when one of Hydra’s heads were cut off, two more would grow out in its place.
+This water creature had many heads that would attack its victim simultaneously, and while some tried to chop the heads off one by one – they quickly discovered that when one of Hydra’s heads was cut off, two more would grow out in its place.

 The husband of Echidna and the father of many of the monsters found in Greek mythology.
-Like his wife, Typhon was also a snake-like creature and described as having 100 heads which would each breathe fire.
+Like his wife, Typhon was also a snake-like creature and described as having 100 heads that would each breathe fire.

-Banshees appear in Irish folklore and is not necessarily evil or dangerous, but she is strongly connected to the death of someone in the family, and therefore considered both a bad omen and an unwanted visitor.
+Banshees appear in Irish folklore and are not necessarily evil or dangerous, but she is strongly connected to the death of someone in the family, and therefore considered both a bad omen and an unwanted visitor.

 You can’t learn about Charybdis without learning about Scrylla, as the two are connected.
 Charybdis was believed to be a terrifying sea monster that would create whirlwinds out at sea and pull anyone (and anything into it), and he was considered worse than Scrylla, who lived on the other end of the same sea.

 Lamia turned into a monster after losing her children due to unfortunate circumstances, and she became an evil creature that would hunt down the children of others and kill them viciously.

 In Mesopotamian mythology, the aqrabuamelu is a terrifying creature that is half scorpion and half man.
 This type of hybrid is also found in other mythologies, but these were also claimed to be so tall they could reach the sky.